 Basically, the best room in the home to hang your board will be one that’s not too cluttered, a spacious place that gives you plenty of room to throw, without interference, and a set up that includes wall protection, so stray darts won’t cause any damage.

 Most people will hang their board on the back of a door or on a wall, which is fine if you’re playing with soft tip darts.
 But if you’re using steel tip darts, then you’ll need to purchase a dartboard cabinet or wall protectors to prevent stray darts from damaging your walls or hitting any surrounding objects.

 The board should be placed in an area that will allow for four feet of clearance on each side.
 This will give the player plenty of space to throw comfortably.

-The next step is marking the throw line.
+The next step is marking the throw line, also known as the oche.
 This is the line a player will stand at when throwing a dart.
 The distance from the throwing line to the dartboard will depend on the type of darts used.
-There are different distance requirements for steep tip darts and soft tip darts.
+There are different distance requirements for steel tip darts and soft tip darts.
 To learn more, click here to read my guide on dart rules.

 The best place to hang a dartboard is a low traffic area in your home that offers plenty of space for the player to comfortably throw a dart without the worry of hitting the walls or any surrounding objects.
 A board can be placed in the garage, basement, spare room, your bedroom, the basement, or even your living room, if you have a large space that’s out of the way of heavy foot traffic.
 A dart setup requires more space than what many beginners initially anticipate, so it’s important to carefully measure the available space in your home to determine if you have enough room to accommodate a board, four-feet of clearance on each side, and the right distance of the throwing line to the board, based on the type of darts you’re playing with.